 In this section

-Addressing climate change in the territory is led by Environment and Climate Change (ECC) and is a cross-departmental priority for the GNWT.
+Addressing climate change in the territory is led by Environment and Climate Change (ECC) and is a GNWT mandate priority.
 ECC, the Department of Infrastructure and the Department of Finance are working together — along with other GNWT departments and external partners — to ensure our response to climate change is coordinated and comprehensive.

 The Action Plan was released in April 2019 and includes action items that will help the territory reach the goals set out in the Framework from 2019 to 2023.